nrfconnect/sdk-nrf/applications/nrf_desktop/doc/settings_loader.rst

 Settings backend
 ================

-By default, nRF Desktop devices use non-volatile storage settings backend (:kconfig:option:`CONFIG_SETTINGS_BACKEND_NVS`).
+By default, nRF Desktop devices use non-volatile storage settings backend (:kconfig:option:`CONFIG_SETTINGS_NVS`).
 The storage partition is located in the internal flash.

 Settings load in a separate thread